nhtnhanbn/nhtnhanbn.github.io/_repository/radmon.md

 *Filed 28/7/2023.*

 A senior member of the outgoing committee, who was appointed by the MSA, has been a senior member of the Victorian Young Labor Left.

+### Update 29/9/2023 - the 2023 MSA election connection

+6 candidates for the Change ticket at the 2023 MSA elections were in attendance at this meeting - most of them held several proxy votes, all of them were participants in the stack (perhaps at most one was unintentionally so).
+Of the proxies, many of them were proxied from Change candidates.

 ### NOTICE of SGM for Radio Monash